Exairnous/hubs-compose/README.md

 If problems persist after these steps, consider reaching out for community support or filing an issue in the repository.

+## bin/init exit codes

+* `0` Success.
+* `1` Reticulum failed to initialize.
+* `2` Dialog failed to initialize.
+* `3` Reticulum and Dialog failed to initialize.
+* `4` Hubs Admin failed to initialize.
+* `5` Reticulum and Hubs Admin failed to initialize.
+* `6` Dialog and Hubs Admin failed to initialize.
+* `7` Reticulum, Dialog, and Hubs Admin failed to initialize.
+* `8` Hubs Client failed to initialize.
+* `9` Reticulum and Hubs Client failed to initialize.
+* `10` Dialog and Hubs Client failed to initialize.
+* `11` Reticulum, Dialog, and Hubs Client failed to initialize.
+* `12` Hubs Admin and Hubs Client failed to initialize.
+* `13` Reticulum, Hubs Admin, and Hubs Client failed to initialize.
+* `14` Dialog, Hubs Admin, and Hubs Client failed to initialize.
+* `15` Reticulum, Dialog, Hubs Admin, and Hubs Client failed to initialize.
+* `16` Spoke failed to initialize.
+* `17` Reticulum and Spoke failed to initialize.
+* `18` Dialog and Spoke failed to initialize.
+* `19` Reticulum, Dialog, and Spoke failed to initialize.
+* `20` Hubs Admin and Spoke failed to initialize.
+* `21` Reticulum, Hubs Admin, and Spoke failed to initialize.
+* `22` Dialog, Hubs Admin, and Spoke failed to initialize.
+* `23` Reticulum, Dialog, Hubs Admin, and Spoke failed to initialize.
+* `24` Hubs Client and Spoke failed to initialize.
+* `25` Reticulum, Hubs Client, and Spoke failed to initialize.
+* `26` Dialog, Hubs Client, and Spoke failed to initialize.
+* `27` Reticulum, Dialog, Hubs Client, and Spoke failed to initialize.
+* `28` Hubs Admin, Hubs Client, and Spoke failed to initialize.
+* `29` Reticulum, Hubs Admin, Hubs Client, and Spoke failed to initialize.
+* `30` Dialog, Hubs Admin, Hubs Admin, Hubs Client, and Spoke failed to initialize.
+* `31` Reticulum, Dialog, Hubs Admin, Hubs Client, and Spoke failed to initialize.

 ### Command Execution